othrif/vbfmet-postprocessing/Plotting/README.txt

 # Variables can then be plotted from the output file
 python HInvPlot/macros/drawStack.py out.root --vars ptll  --selkey pass_zcr_allmjj_ll --wait --do-pdf --save --draw-syst

+## NOTE::: recommend copying the micro-ntuples to the tmp space instead of eos. eos has a very slow I/O.